 - Fertilize the young grass seed before the cold arrives.

 4) Prune and mulch the shrubs and trees.

 Use regional guidelines or gardening zones to help you prune and fertilize shrubs and trees.
 Not all plants can handle pruning in cooler temperatures.
 In cold-weather regions, protect shrubs and trees with a thick layer of mulch, which beautifies the landscape and ensures proper growth, greening, and blooming in the spring.

 5) Look for holes and entrances for rodents.

 Your furry backyard friends like warm air, too, and will work hard to share yours, especially in basements and lower levels.
 Take inventory of holes or gaps large enough for mice, squirrels, and raccoons to come in.
 It’s much easier to prevent them from coming in than to evict them later.
 Caulking and sealing help to keep warm air in and animals out.
 This is also a good chance to note any foundation cracks and whether or not you need an expert’s opinion for repair options.

-Homeownership is both joyful and burdensome for everyone, but it’s true moreso for military homeowners who often relocate with very little notice.
-Keep up on home maintenance items to help ease the intensity of PCS preparation.
+Homeownership can be both joyful and burdensome for everyone, but it’s true moreso for military homeowners who often relocate with very little notice.
+Keeping up on home maintenance items can help ease the intensity of PCS preparation.
 While you're at it, it could increase the success of renting or selling a military home in a hurry.